Jeri Wieringa

 A third area of interest for him is critical digital pedagogy–how today’s students might critically analyze the structure and function of digital platforms that are being used in higher education.
 His work in this area focuses on innovations that enable teachers and classes to reflect upon how they engage not only with each other but also with wider circles of scholars and various publics on both local and global contexts.

 It is this last research focus that has led to his role as Faculty Technology Liaison for the College of Arts and Sciences.
-He manages the College’s website for teaching and professional development, assists A&S faculty in the processes of revising or developing online courses, organizes events (such as OLIS) and participates in technology committees across campus.
+He assists A&S faculty in the processes of revising or developing online courses, manages the Teaching Hub for College programming in teaching and professional development, supports excellence in teaching and learning (such as Quality Enhancement Planning and the Online Learning Innovation Summit) and participates in technology committees across campus.

 Dr. Loewen most recently published Beyond the Problem of Evil: Derrida and Anglophone Philosophy of Religion, where he considers how Derrida’s treatment of evil (le mal) might assist the work of historicizing the discourse on evil within the philosophy of religion.